cyang-kth/fmm/README.md

 Change to the project directory, open a terminal and run

-    make install
+    make

-The process will firstly creates executable files will be generated under `dist` folder:
+It will build executable files under the `dist` folder:

 - `ubodt_gen`: the Upper bounded origin destination table (UBODT) generator (precomputation) program
 - `fmm`: the map matching program

+Then run

+    make install

-Then it will copy the executable files into the `~/bin` path, which should be added to the `PATH` variable by default.
+It will copy the executable files into the `~/bin` path, which should be added to the `PATH` variable by default.

 To manually add the `~/bin` path to `$PATH` variable, open a new terminal and run: